 Under FELA for railroaders they only have to prove that the railroad’s acts in whole or in part, even in the slightest, caused injury.
 A test much more relaxed than proving a defendant’s acts were the sole cause of the injury, i.e., the proximate cause.

-You have been furnished this information by our law firm, Wilson & Hajek, hope it helps you in understanding the difference between railroad injuries and other injuries off the railroad, such as auto accidents.
+You have been furnished this information by our personal injury lawyers in Charlottesville in hopes that it helps you in understanding the difference between railroad injuries and other injuries off the railroad, such as car accidents.
 The railroad is working hard to eliminate and change the test “in whole or in part” for railroad workers.
 We are working hard to keep that wording in order to protect workers on the railroad.
 Please call or e-mail us if you have any questions.

 Railroad workers can collect for injuries.
 Call the law firm of Wilson & Hajek.